crystal-ball/componentry/.github/CONTRIBUTING.md

 ## Development process

+Development work in the project is done inside Storybook stories.
+The stories for each component are colocated in the component folder.

 Get started developing Componentry with the following steps:

 1. Fork and clone the repository.
-1. Create a branch off of `develop`.
-The `master` branch is for releases, development and PRs should target develop branch, this will ensure you have all in flight work.
-1. Install all dependencies with `npm install`.
-We use NPM ^5.6 to manage dependencies.
+1. Install all dependencies with `npm install`. _(We use NPM ^5.6 to manage dependencies.)_
-1. Start the development server for the documentation app with `npm start`.
-The documentation app is used for developing the library code.
+1. Start the Storybook development server with `npm start`.
 1. Make your changes and add or update tests.
 Ensure the test suite still passes by running `npm test`.
 1. Create a PR!
 Thank You 🎉!!!